zhangzp9970/torchplus/README.md

   * KSDD -- [KolektorSDD](http://go.vicos.si/kolektorsdd) dataset loader, compatible with other torchvision APIs.
   * KSDD2 --[KolektorSDD2](http://go.vicos.si/kolektorsdd2) dataset loader, compatible with other torchvision APIs.
   * FlatFolder -- A dataset class to handle flat folders with no sub directories, such as CelebA and FFHQ.
+  * PreProcessFolder -- Preload the image data from disk into system memory to accelerate training.
 * torchplus.distributed
   * FederatedAverage -- Implements the federated average algorithm.
 * torchplus.models